SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 **Candidate:**
 Sure!
 Imagine a survey estimates that the average salary of employees in a company is $50,000, with a 95% confidence interval of $48,000 to $52,000.
 This means we’re 95% confident that the true average salary falls between $48,000 and $52,000.

+The interval is calculated using the sample data and typically consists of the sample estimate plus or minus a margin of error.
+The confidence level, often 95% or 99%, indicates the probability that the interval will contain the true population parameter if the same sampling method is repeated many times.

 ### **Interviewer:** Why is it important?